danieldietrich/candid/README.md

 ## How to stop FOUC

-FOUC stands for Flash of Unstyled Content.
+FOUC stands for Flash of Unstyled Content (FOUC).
 It happens when web components are already inserted in the DOM but not yet defined.
-It can be prevented by conditionally styling the elements.
+FOUC can be prevented by conditionally styling the elements.

 ```
 my-element:not(:defined) {